 In addition to discerning your academic major, we want you to embrace a larger sense of life purpose.
 Hope is ready to support you in learning your strengths, interests and values.
 Ultimately, we want to help you discover ways to use them to make a difference in your community, profession and the world.

 You are invited to make an appointment with Dr. Ryan White, Director of Academic Advising, to further explore your sense of vocation.
 We may have conversations about self-awareness and life view, as well as do exploratory personality and strengths assessments.
 If you are in the midst of changing a major, you may find these foundational ideas helpful in transitioning to a new path.

-There is no reason to feel rushed to declare a major.
+If you're going through these steps, don't be afraid to declare your major.
+But there is no reason to feel rushed, either.
 Take time to consider and use the above resources to help you make your decision.
 Some majors such as special education, music, engineering and some health sciences recommend certain classes in the first semester, but most majors do not have any first semester requirements.
 Most programs can still be completed in four years if you declare your sophomore (and in some cases, junior) year.

 Most students at Hope have declared their major program by the end of their sophomore year.

 However, there is also no need to delay.
 If you are at least 50% sure of a major, go ahead and declare it.
 It is often impossible to be 100% certain until you get involved in the major, try it out and build relationships with the faculty and other students.
 If you later discover that it is not the major for you, you can simply undeclare that major and declare a different one.

 Visit the Registrar's Office website for details on the process of completing a major declaration.